djbarker/boltzmann/docs/source/guides/basic.rst

 - For 3D ``q=27`` so we get the D3Q27 velocity set.

 If you want to use a different velocity set you can specify ``q`` manually.
-If you specify an unknown combination of D and Q, this will raise an error.
+However, if you specify an unknown combination of D and Q, this will raise an error.

 The collision rate ``omega == 1/tau`` is the relaxation parameter of the BGK collision operator used to update the fluid after streaming.

 Initial Conditions
 ------------------

-We could run this simulation now but it would not do anything exciting since the fluid is at rest by default.
+We could run this simulation now but it would not do anything exciting; the fluid is initially at rest.
-So let's go ahead and set some simple initial conditions so we can actually simulation something happening.
+So let's go ahead and set some simple initial conditions in order to actually simulate something happening.

 The fluid data is housed in a :py:class:`boltzmann.core.Fluid` object which is exposed via the simulation's :py:attr:`~boltzmann.core.Simulation.fluid` attribute.
 This in turn exposes the density and velocity data as Numpy arrays via the :py:attr:`~boltzmann.core.Fluid.rho` and :py:attr:`~boltzmann.core.Fluid.vel` attributes respectively.